 Mundane Reasoning, Conversational Analysis

-Membership categories are ordinary descriptions and identifications of persons and collections of persons, which are used and applied by members on a commonplace and routine basis, in order to organize the social world in which they live.
+Membership categorizations are ordinary descriptions and identifications of persons and collections of persons, which are used and applied by members on a commonplace and routine basis, in order to organize the social world in which they live.
 Membership Categorization Analysis shows how the categorial order is realized through observation of the visual scene.
 The human practice of perceiving people, places, and events as members of categories, and to use these to explain actions.
 The universality of membership categorization are documented as parts of the anthropological and sociological canons by David Emile Durkheim and Mauss.
+A central topic for social psychology is how we categorize or represent ourselves to ourselves and to each other.

 On Membership Categorization: Us, Them and Doing Violence in Political Discourse - Ivan Leudar, Victoria Marsland UNIVERSITY OF MANCHESTER - Jirí Nekvapil, CHARLES UNIVERSITY - Discourse Society, Vol. 15, No. 2-3, (2004) Membership Categorization Analysis is used to establish how the key figures involved in the conflict represented these events and the participants in them.
 We analyse public addresses made soon after the attacks by the US President George W. Bush, the British Prime Minister Tony Blair and Osama bin Laden of Al Qaeda.
 Each speaker distinguished 'us' from 'them' and formulated this distinction so as to justify past violent actions and to prepare grounds for future ones.
 Membership categorizations were not done in isolation from each other, but were instead networked.
 We discuss the relation between membership categorizations, presentations of happenings and violent actions, prior and subsequent and we extend our concept of a 'dialogical network.'